JoeQuigley1/Rock_Paper_Scissors_Liz_Spock_P2/README.md

 + The buttons are five icons taken from [Font Awsome Library](https://fontawesome.com/ "Font Awesome").
 + The contrast between the black buttons and the body of the page make the buttons stand out.
 + The buttons change color to that of the header when hovered over or clicked.
-+ The buttons also have a box shadow which helps indicate to the user if they were correct or not.
++ The buttons also have a box shadow when clicked which helps indicate to the user if they were correct or not.
 \
 &nbsp;
 ### Result Message